Havana, Las Terrazas & Viñales Valley

 Accommodations: Casas Particulares (Bed & Breakfast Home-Stay)

 Today we'll explore Viñales Valley, known for its mogotes, a series of tall rounded hills that rise abruptly from the valley; its tobacco farms and cultivation; and the rich mix of cultural heritage and traditions!
-First, we'll visit a tobacco farm where we'll learn from farmers and their families about their unique farming methods.
 We'll take a boat tour through Cueva del Indio (the Indian Caves), an ancient indigenous dwelling.
 After a visit with lunch at Mural de la Prehistoria, we'll experience the living museum of Palenque de los Cimarrones and hear the legends and history of the passage of Afro-descendants through western Cuba.
 The rest of the afternoon is free to explore, hike, or simply relax in the Cuban countryside independently.

 Accommodations: Casas Particulares (Bed & Breakfast Home-Stay)